-The 6-month break rule is used to determine when the apprenticeship ceases to be eligible for AAIP payments and becomes eligible for Incentive System payments.
+AAIP - The 6-month break rule is used to determine when the apprenticeship journey ceases to be eligible for AAIP payments and becomes eligible for Incentive System payments.
 An apprentice under AAIP who breaks for more than six months is therefore no longer eligible under AAIP.
-They are a new commencement under the Incentive System.
+They are considered a new commencement for eligibility through the Incentive System.

-Once in the Incentive System, to be considered as though the Australian Apprentice is a new commencement, the Australian Apprentice needs to have had a break of 12 months or more.
+Incentive System - Once in the Incentive System, to be considered as though the Australian Apprentice is a new commencement, the Australian Apprentice needs to have had a break of 12 months or more.